Ealrann/VSand/README.md

 The game is under the license GPL-3.0.
 Feel free to redistribute it (just let me know).

+### Requirements

+To launch the game, you need to intall:
+* Java version 9 or more.
+* A recent graphic driver, with Vulkan 1.1 compatibility.

 ### Download

 You can find the last release here:

 https://github.com/Ealrann/VSand/releases

 ### Contribution